A little bit of salt is a beautiful thing.

 - zest of 1 navel orange

-Preheat the oven to 200˚F.
+- Preheat the oven to 200 degrees F.

-Toast the sesame seeds in a small skillet just until they're fragrant and starting to turn golden, then remove from the heat.
+- Toast the sesame seeds in a small skillet just until they're fragrant and starting to turn golden, then remove from the heat.

-Break the seaweed into small chunks if using sheets, then add to a mini food processor with the black peppercorns.
+- Break the seaweed into small chunks if using sheets, then add to a mini food processor with the black peppercorns.

-Spread the salt on a rimmed baking sheet in a thin layer.
+- Spread the salt on a rimmed baking sheet in a thin layer.

-Remove the salt from the oven and let it cool to room temperature on the baking sheet, then transfer the salt to a sealable container like a Mason jar.
+- Remove the salt from the oven and let it cool to room temperature on the baking sheet, then transfer the salt to a sealable container like a Mason jar.

-Because the natural oils in sesame seeds can make them go rancid after a while, this salt should be stored in a cool, dry place and used within a year.
+- Because the natural oils in sesame seeds can make them go rancid after a while, this salt should be stored in a cool, dry place and used within a year.